Minimal Representations of Tropical Rational Functions

 Each tropical curve divides $\R^2$ into three regions.
 Their intersection is three points, having Euler characteristic 3.
 Theorem 1 then tells us the arrangement cuts $\R^2$ into $3+3-2+1+3=8$ regions.
 Using the formula given in \cite{montufar2021sharp}, we need to compute the M\"{o}bius function and the Euler characteristic of the intersections of the cells. $\mu(\blackdot)=\mu(\bluedot)=2$, $\mu(\reddot)=1$, $\mu(H_{ab}^i)=-1$, $\mu(\R^2)=1$.
 This yields

 regions. \end{ex}

 In machine learning, the number of linear regions a neural network has is a measure of its expressivity.
-Given a tropical rational signomial $\vp=g\oslash h$, one can associate a surrogate signomial $g\odot h$.
+Given a tropical rational function $\vp=g\oslash h$, one can associate a surrogate function $g\odot h$.
 The number of linear regions is bounded from above by the number of linear regions of $g\odot h$, which can be computed using \Cref{thm:vertex-counting}.
 This implies the following.